golang/example/gotypes/go-types.md

 The [`go/types` package]('https://golang.org/pkg/go/types) is a
 type-checker for Go programs, designed by Robert Griesemer.
+It became part of Go's standard library in Go 1.5.
 Measured by lines of code and by API surface area, it is one of the most complex packages in Go's standard library, and using it requires a firm grasp of the structure of Go programs.